matrix-org/matrix.org/content/foundation/governing-board/bylaws/04-processes.md

 2. **Transition Period**: The outgoing Chair shall have four weeks to complete all outstanding tasks and hand over to the incoming Chair.
 During this period, the outgoing Chair shall:
-    * Work with the committee to select a new Chair.
+    * Work with the Committee/Board to select a new Chair.
     * Ensure all ongoing work is completed, or delegated to other Board members where possible.
     * Document all relevant information and tasks to be completed.